caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 ### Disposables

 Although the VES must include a garbage collector responsible for handling memory cleanup of "managed objects" when they are no longer accessible from within running code, there may well be other memory cleanup requirements which it cannot handle by itself.
 Code that interfaces with native or unmanaged libraries, or requires external or operating system resources may also have other cleanup requirements.
 Code that accesses the filesystem, for example, should try to close open files cleanly; database drivers may require result objects to be closed in order to release server-side resources (this is particularly an issue with connections to Microsoft SQL Server or Azure SQL).
 In most cases, this is accomplished most cleanly in C# by utilising the disposable pattern.
-This is a standardised pattern which provides an interface that the VES garbage collector can hook into and use to ensure that external resources are always cleaned up before the garbage collector destroys an object, but also that the code can clean those resources up earlier if suitable without confusing the garbage collector later.
+This is a standardised pattern which provides an interface that the VES garbage collector can hook into and use to ensure that external resources are always cleaned up before the garbage collector destroys an object, but also that the code can clean those resources up earlier if suitable, without confusing the garbage collector later.

-It might be beneficial at this point to run through a high-level description as to how the VES garbage collector works, conceptually.
-It classes all objects as belonging to one of three *generations*, numbered 0, 1 or 2.
-As we've already discussed the only way to allocate memory to create a reference object in C# is via the `new` operator, and in the vast majority of cases when this happens, the object is marked as belonging to Generation 0.
+It might be helpful at this point to run through a very brief and high-level description of how the VES garbage collector works, conceptually.
+It classifies all objects as belonging to one of three *generations*, numbered 0, 1 or 2.
+As we've said the only way to allocate memory to create a reference object in C# is ultimately via the `new` operator, and in the vast majority of cases when this happens, the object is marked as belonging to Generation 0.
 The exceptions are "large objects", bigger than about 84kB in size, which are allocated from a separate "large object heap" and marked as Generation 2.

 The details around exactly when the garbage collector runs, exactly how it behaves, and whether other execution is suspended when it does run, vary from implementation to implementation and version to version, but at the highest level some things are common across all implementations of the VES and all configurations.
-A garbage collection run also has a generation number; a GC run of generation X will collect garbage from generation X and all lower generations, so because of this generation 2 GC runs are also called "full garbage collection runs".
+A garbage collection run also has a generation number; a GC run of generation X will collect garbage from generation X and all lower generations, so because of this Generation 2 GC runs are also called "full garbage collection runs".
 During the run, the garbage collector will destroy objects that are no longer accessible to running code.
-Surviving objects in generations 0 and 1 will each then be promoted into the next-highest generation.
-In other words, after a garbage collection run on generations 0 and 1, none of the objects in the generation before the GC run will still be in that generation afterwards; they will all either have been destroyed or promoted.
-Long-lived objects quickly rise to generation 2, where they will stay until destroyed; but in a typical program most objects will be destroyed on the first GC run to encounter them.
+Surviving objects in generations 0 and 1 will each then be promoted into the next generation up.
+In other words, after a garbage collection run, Generation 0 will be empty; all Generation 0 objects will either have been destroyed or promoted; and after a Generation 1 or 2 GC run, none of the objects in Generation 1 beforehand will be in Generation 1 afterwards for the same reason.
+Long-lived objects quickly rise to Generation 2, where they will stay until destroyed; but in a typical program most objects will be destroyed within the first few GC runs to encounter them.
 Typically, the garbage collector will carry out frequent generation 0 runs, less frequent generation 1 runs, and generation 2 runs will be the least frequent of all.

-We have already discussed defining a finalizer method on a class.
-When the garbage collector destroys an object, it checks to see if such a method exists, as if it does the garbage collector may need to ensure that the finalizer runs.
-However, to avoid making garbage collections slower and to ensure that the garbase collector does not need to run user-defined code during a GC run, this is done by posting a reference to the object on the garbage collector's "finaliser queue".
+We have already mentioned defining a finalizer method on a class.
+When the garbage collector destroys an object, it checks to see if such a method exists: if it does, the garbage collector may need to ensure that the finalizer runs.
+However, to avoid making garbage collections slower and to ensure that the garbase collector does not need to run user-defined (and hence relatively unpredictable) code during a GC run, this is done by posting a reference to the object on the garbage collector's "finaliser queue".
 The garbage collector generally runs through the finaliser queue in a separate thread, at a later time.
-So that the object stays available until its finaliser is run, anything posted to the finaliser queue is counted as a "surviver" until its finaliser has been run, and will be promoted up to generation 2 just like an object that is still accessible by reference from the running code.
-Its memory will finally be reclaimed on the first garbage collection run for its generation after the finalizer method has completed; this will probably be a full GC run.
+So that the object stays available until its finaliser is run, anything posted to the finaliser queue will be kept in memory until its finaliser has been run, and will be promoted up to Generation 2 if it wasn't there already.
+Its memory will finally be reclaimed on the first full garbage collection run after the finalizer method has completed.

 You might think, from the above, that this makes everything straightforward.
 If your code opens a database connection, or opens a file, just define a finalizer in the relevant class and make sure that the finalizer cleanly closes everything left open.
 Indeed, this would work to some extent.
-However, it's not the recommended pattern, in part because there is no guarantee how long it might take between the garbage collector determining that an object is no longer reachable, and the objects' finalizer being run.
-If the object is holding a limited resource such as, say, an open database connection or an open file handle, this could be problematic.
+However, it's not the recommended pattern, in part because there is no guarantee how long it might take between the garbage collector determining that an object is no longer reachable, and the object's finalizer being run.
+If the object is holding a limited resource such as, say, an open database connection or an open file handle, this could be problematic: it could lock up resources that don't really need to be reserved.

 The solution to this is to use the dispose pattern.
 At the cost of adding some boilerplate code to classes which need to implement it, it provides a pattern which makes it straightforward to clean up resources before the garbage collector identifies an object as unreachable, and signals to the garbage collector that these objects do not need to be held around to be finalized, whilst also functioning properly when called from code that does not follow the pattern.
 Moreover, the language itself provides syntactical support to assist with using the pattern.